Sentiox

 A second call about 20 minutes later asks the agent whether the promised action really happened.
 The schema models it end to end — callback run IDs, confirmed/denied/inconclusive results — so hallucinated confirmations become a first-class, alertable failure.

-A cron scheduler works out which scenarios are due every five minutes; the call-engine dispatches Telnyx calls with dual-channel recording and run IDs like SX-20260409-xxxxxx; the evaluator judges; the alerter escalates — all behind a Hono API gateway running real D1 SQL analytics: 30-day uptime, daily accuracy, per-scenario pass rates.
+A cron scheduler works out which scenarios are due every five minutes; the call-engine dispatches Telnyx calls with dual-channel recording and run IDs like SX-20260409-xxxxxx; the evaluator judges; the retrieval worker feeds it tenant policy; the alerter escalates — all behind a Hono API gateway running real D1 SQL analytics: 30-day uptime, daily accuracy, per-scenario pass rates.

 Unit economics designed in, not discovered later